jesse318s/celestial-day-clock/README.md

 *	Tick all clocks forward

 The OrreryTimepiece class uses a vector of pairs to store the label and corresponding CelestialDayClock pointers.

+## GalacticTimepiece Class

+The GalacticTimepiece class manages multiple OrreryTimepiece instances.
+It provides functionality to:
+*	Retrieve the total size of all timepieces
+*	Add a new timepiece with a label
+*	Clear all timepieces
+*	Retrieve all times in military format
+*	Retrieve all times in standard format
+*	Tick all timepieces forward
+*	Start and stop the ticking process